H5N1 in Cats: A Closer Look at What We Know and Don’t Know

 The Testing Gap

 A significant oversight in current discussions is the lack of comprehensive testing across different pet food categories.
 While raw food is under scrutiny, we have virtually no data about potential viral presence in kibble or canned foods.
-The assumption that high-temperature processing eliminates the virus, while logical, remains untested in pet food manufacturing conditions.
+The assumption that high-temperature processing eliminates the virus, while logical and likely, remains untested in pet food manufacturing conditions.

 Moreover, the extreme sensitivity of genomic testing – capable of detecting as few as 10 copies of genetic material – raises questions about the clinical significance of positive results.
 Are we finding concerning levels of active virus, or merely traces of degraded viral material?